alkihis/busy-bird/README_file_helper.md

 > Wrap most of the filesystem operations of Cordova File Plugin into a modern and flexible native Promise API.

-File Helper plugin are also available at npm.

 API provided by `cordova-plugin-file` is quite horrible with terrible development experience: callbacks everywhere, need to fetch directories before creating a file, or the need of four operations to truncate and write a to single file.
 This full Promise-designed API tries to reduce the pain of interacting with the OS in Cordova app.